wigging/pythonic/README.md

 # :snake: Pythonic Programming

 Python is a great programming language for all ages and skill levels.
 It's ecosystem of packages extends the language to many areas of software development.
-This repository provides concise code examples about basic Python features as well as more advanced topics relevant to scientific computing.
+This repository and accompanying website provide concise code examples about basic Python features as well as more advanced topics relevant to scientific computing.
+The website is available at https://gavinw.me/pythonic.

 ## Examples

 Example code is located in the `projects` and `scripts` directories.

-The examples are discussed on the Notes page at https://gavinw.me/notes in the Python section.
+## Website

+The website is available at https://gavinw.me/pythonic.
+It is generated with the [genja tool](https://github.com/wigging/genja).
+The website is hosted with GitHub Pages from the `docs` folder.

 ## Contributing